nf-core/airrflow/docs/usage/single_cell_tutorial.md

 To run the airrflow pipeline on single cell TCR or BCR sequencing data from fastq files, we need to prepare samplesheet, pre-built 10x genomics V(D)J references and configuration file in advance.
 Details on the required columns for this samplesheet are available [here](https://nf-co.re/airrflow/usage#fastq-input-samplesheet-single-cell-sequencing).

+> [!WARNING]
+> The fastq file names must follow the 10X Genomics file naming convention or the cellranger process will fail.

 The prepared samplesheet for this tutorial is [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/10x_sc_raw.tsv) and a prepared configuration file is [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/resource.config).
 Download these two files to the directory where you intend to run the airrflow pipeline.

 > [!TIP]